 Arts & Humanities

 At least 6 semester hours must be completed in the Arts & Humanities.
-At least one general education course must focus on diversity and culture and one course on social and ethical issues.
+At least one general education course must focus on diversity and culture or one course on social and ethical issues.
 Humanities & Arts Examples include but are not limited to classics, literature, foreign languages, philosophy, linguistics, rhetoric, dance, drama, music, visual arts, and history.

 Behavioral & Social Science

 At least 6 semester hours must be completed in the Behavioral & Social Sciences.
-At least one general education course must focus on diversity and culture and one course on social and ethical issues.
+At least one general education course must focus on diversity and culture or one course on social and ethical issues.
 Examples include but are not limited to communication, cultural anthropology, economics, human geography, planning, political science, psychology, and sociology.

 Advanced Placement (AP) Credit